marketable-it-skills/s17-ws2024-module_c-lyon-heritage-site/project-description.md

 ## Introduction

 Welcome to Lyon.
 This vibrant city is known for its historical significance and architectural beauty.
-In this project, editors have written articles introducing notable heritage sites in Lyon, France.
+During the project, a content presentation website will be developed, where users can read articles introducing notable heritage sites in Lyon, France.
 Each article is created in `.html` or `.txt` format, with front-matter embedded for metadata.
 Files are stored in the `content-pages` folder, which may contain nested subfolders.

-You are tasked with creating a website to host these articles, maintaining the existing article workflow and structure.
+Your task is to create a website that hosts these articles, following the file storage structure used for the articles.

 ## General Description of Project and Tasks

 This project does not require a database.
 Content is managed through static files in the `content-pages` directory and its subfolders.
-Users should be able to access the home page listing all pages and sub-folders.

-The website will list and load these static files.
-Files provided follow the format: `YYYY-MM-DD-title-in-lower-case-with-hyphens.html` or `.txt`.
+The file names follow the following format: `YYYY-MM-DD-title-in-lower-case-with-hyphens.html` or `.txt`.

 Example filenames: